 - Dungeons & Dragons took this to it's logical extreme in Dungeonscape where stats are provided for sadistic Game Masters that want to have sharks that can swim (and breathe) in lava.
 One assumes that they must be fed on a diet of adventurers considering that fairly few other things can and will submerge themselves in molten lava.

 - Portal's last test chamber includes a massive fire pit.
-GLaDOS tried lowering the main character into the fire, only to have her escape with portals.
+GLaDOS tries lowering Chell into the fire, but she manages to escape with portals.

 - Resident Evil 5 does it one better: You get to do this on the Final Boss.